iomatix/x4-projects/extensions/sn_mod_support_apis/Readme.md

 * Lua Pipe API

-  The lower level support for X4 to use named pipes is located in Named_Pipes.lua.
+  The lower level support for X4 to use named pipes is located in Named_Pipes.ui.
   Basic pipe usage can ignore this level in favor of the MD api.
   Advanced usage may want to use this api directly.